 At the start, the directory only has the script file in it.
 There’s a prompt to enter the username and password.
 Then, the script proceeds to download the file.
 After downloading the file, you can see that the new file is now inside the destination directory.

-Windows PowerShell and PowerShell Core come with built-in capabilities to download files.
-Whether downloading password protected sources, single or multiple files – a PowerShell way is available to you.
+Windows PowerShell and PowerShell Core come with built-in capabilities to download files, acting as a PowerShell wget alternative!
+Whether downloading password-protected sources, single or multiple files – a PowerShell way is available to you.

 The file download methods covered in this article works on both Windows PowerShell and PowerShell Core.
 This means that these methods apply to both Windows and Non-Windows systems, with the exclusion of